juspay/hyperswitch-dotnet-sdk/memory-bank/productContext.md

 *   **Discoverability:** Endpoints should be easily discoverable (e.g., via Swagger UI).
 *   **Testability:** It should be simple to send requests to the API and observe the outcomes of different payment flows.
 *   **Illustrative:** The API code should clearly demonstrate best practices for using the SDK.
+# Product Context: Hyperswitch .NET SDK

+## Why This Project Exists
+This SDK exists to enable .NET developers to seamlessly integrate Hyperswitch's payment orchestration platform into their applications.
+It aims to lower the barrier to entry for using Hyperswitch services within the .NET ecosystem.

+## Problems It Solves
+- **Integration Complexity:** Directly interacting with HTTP APIs can be time-consuming and error-prone.
+The SDK provides pre-built, tested, and maintained C#/.NET methods.
+- **Developer Experience:** Offers .NET-idiomatic ways to work with Hyperswitch, including strongly-typed models for requests and responses, and standard exception handling.
+- **Speed of Development:** Accelerates the development lifecycle for .NET applications needing payment functionalities by providing ready-to-use components.
+- **Maintenance Overhead:** Reduces the burden on developers to keep up with Hyperswitch API changes, as the SDK team will manage this.

+## How It Should Work
+- **Intuitive API:** The SDK should expose Hyperswitch functionalities in a way that is natural for .NET developers.
+- **Comprehensive Coverage:** Aim to cover all key Hyperswitch API endpoints and features relevant to typical merchant integrations.
+- **Reliability:** Ensure robust error handling, clear error messages, and stable performance.
+- **Security:** Adhere to best practices for handling sensitive data like API keys.
+Client-side sensitive data (like full card numbers) should not be unnecessarily handled or stored by the SDK itself, relying on Hyperswitch's secure mechanisms.
+- **Well-Documented:** Provide clear documentation, code samples, and guides to facilitate easy adoption.
+- **Testable:** The SDK should be designed in a way that allows developers to easily mock or test its interactions in their own applications.

+## User Experience Goals (for the Developer using the SDK)
+- **Ease of Use:** Developers should find it straightforward to install, configure, and use the SDK.
+- **Clarity:** API calls, parameters, and responses should be clearly named and structured.
+- **Efficiency:** Enable developers to implement payment solutions quickly and with minimal boilerplate code.
+- **Confidence:** Developers should feel confident that the SDK is reliable, secure, and handles Hyperswitch interactions correctly.